developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ## Screen

 ### DisplayZoomControls
-**Applies only to devices running Android**.
+**Applies only to Android**.
 Controls whether to display on-screen zoom controls when using the built-in zoom mechanisms.
 Disabled by default.

 **Possible Values**: